Laser hair removal

 What about home lasers?

-In recent years, lasers that can be used at home for hair removal have become available.
+Lasers that can be used at home for hair removal are available.
 These devices might cause modest hair reduction.
 But there are no large studies comparing how effective these devices are compared with laser hair removal done at a doctor's office.

 If you choose to use a home laser hair removal device, follow the instructions that come with the device to help reduce the risk of injury, especially eye injuries.